ppy/osu-wiki/wiki/Rules/Visual_content_considerations/en.md

 Visual content that is used anywhere on the site outside of a beatmap (avatars, profile covers, beatmap descriptions, etc.) is **not** subject to the voting procedure explained below and may be removed at any time at the discretion of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) (GMT).

-If you are unsure about any visual content that is going to be included in a beatmap in any way, **please submit a request via [the Beatmap Nominator Report Submission page](https://bn.mappersguild.com/reports).** The visual content will be raised to a vote that must pass by a considerable majority, or it will be automatically denied.
+If you are unsure about any visual content that is going to be included in a beatmap in any way, **please submit a request via [the Beatmap Nominator Report Submission page](https://bn.mappersguild.com/reports).** The visual content will be raised to a vote that it must pass with a considerable majority, or it will be automatically denied.

 **The result of any vote is final**, unless the visual content is significantly altered in an attempt to resolve any potentially problematic elements raised during discussion.